 Jan 16 ...
 Britain is scheduled to leave the European Union on March 29, and Britain's trade and economy are suffering.
 Prime Minister May's compromise exit plan was voted down on the 15th, 432 to 202.
 The United Kingdom is functioning despite the division between those who want the economic advantages that accompany staying in the EU and, on the other hand, those described as "xenophobes" who want tougher borders against immigration, freedom from the EU's Court of Justice and no EU participation in Britain's governance.
 The prime minister, Theresa May, might be replaced soon by voting (no coup, no impeachment attempt, no waiting for November 2020 elections).
 Someone asks, "Who wants Brexit, the olds, the deplorable and the right wind plutocrats and crooks."
 Someone else writes: "Brexit is another triumph for Putin and his social media trolls."
 Now comes this: news that Britain's currency, the pound, has spiked.
 Someone thinks this means that markets expect a second referendum and this time a vote against Brexit.
 (Britain has not been on the euro and no-brexit is better for British banking.)

 Jan 17 ...
 Britain dithers.
 Theresa May has survived a No-Confidence vote in Parliament: 325-306.
 Reports are that no majority exists in the country for anything other than a second referendum on whether to leave or stay in the EU.
-(The first one was held in June 2016).
 Those in favor of this are saying this time the people will be paying attention, that they have learned something and will reject the make-Britain great (sovereign and independent) again appeal of those politicians who favor leaving the EU.
 Prime Minister May (who originally sided with those for remaining in the EU) rejects a second referendum and is submitting a new leave-the-EU plan, one that Parliament will accept.
-May's conservative party is split on the Brexit issue and might break up with other than some kind of compromise plan that May is trying to offer.
+May's conservative party is split on the Brexit issue and would break-up with other than some kind of neither-nor plan that May is trying to offer.

 Copyright © 2018 by Frank E. Smitha.
 All rights reserved.